GF2++

 • Another bit-store of the same size but possibly a different underlying word type.

-• An unsigned integer that has the same number of bits as the store.
-The integer type need not be the same as the underlying Word used by the bit-vector.
+• An iteration of unsigned integer values, which need not be the same type as the underlying Word used by the bit-store.

 • A function or callable object that takes a single usize index argument and returns a boolean value for that index.